Vyshnav2255/MyWebsite/pages/impossible list.md

 - Buy an iPhone
 - Give a TEDx Talk
 - Attend an Apple Event
-- Spent one week without phone
+- Spend one week without phone
-- Spent one week without internet
+- Spend one week without internet

 ##### 🏋️ Fitness/Health Goals